Time Blocking: How to Block Time and Boost Productivity

 There are several time blocking apps that can help you get started.
 Here are a few examples:

-Time blocking templates – You can look online for free time block schedule templates to help you get started with time blocking.
+You can use our time blocking templates to get started and create your own time blocking system.
 Just keep in mind that if you have to invest a lot of time managing this template, it’s probably best that you look for a solution that offers time-blocking automatic features.
-You don’t want to be spending more time managing your time blocking schedule template than actually working on your tasks and projects.
+You don’t want to spend more time managing your time blocking schedule template than actually working on your tasks and projects.

-TIP: Get to know the best time tracking tools for freelancers
+TIP: Get to know the best solution for freelance time tracking.

 Conclusion

-One last thing about time blocking: try it for yourself!
-If you’ve never tried a time blocked schedule before, give it a go and see if it’s something that you can use in your daily routine.
+One last thing about a time blocking process: If you’ve never tried a time blocked schedule before, give it a go and see if it’s something that you can use in your daily routine.